 - Via dello Sperone di Destra, difficulty max IV

 In the French side we find two nice routes running on the shady West wall, than can be approached from both the sides:

 - Ti' Punch difficulty 6a, 300 m

-Approach from Refuge Giacoletti - Follow Porc Gully (Couloir del Porco) and via ferrata, reaching the pass.
-Go down to the Porcieroles Lake.
+Approach from the Refuge Giacoletti (longer) - Follow the Porc Gully (Coulour del Porco) and the Via ferrata, reaching the Colle del Coulour del Porco.
+Go down in the opposite side to the Porcieroles Lake.
 From here join the previous approach.

 No fees no permits required.